 Albania, Armenia Australia Austria Bahrain, Belarus, Belgium, Bosnia and Herzegovina, Brazil, Brunei, Bulgaria, China, Columbia, Croatia, Cyprus, Denmark, Finland, France, Georgia, Germany, Greece, Hungary, India, Indonesia, Ireland, Italy, Japan, Kazakhstan, Kyrgyzstan, Kuwait, Lebanon, Luxemburg, Malaysia, Mongolia, Mexico, Netherlands, New Zealand, North Korea, Norway, Oman, Palestine, Peru, Philippines, Poland, Portugal, Qatar, Romania, Russia, Saudi Arabia, Slovakia, Slovenia, Singapore, South Korea, Spain, Sweden, Switzerland, Syria, Tajikistan, Thailand, Turkmenistan, United Arabic Emirates, Ukraine, Uzbekistan, Venezuela, Vietnam, Yugoslavia.

-Please note that this is a relatively new service offered by the airports in Iran.
 We would always recommend that visitors obtain a visa BEFORE they travel to Iran.

 If you little time left before you intend to travel, we do not recommend that you rely on getting your visa at the airport.
 Instead, you should consider using an Iranian Visa Service who can arrange normally arrange visas at short notice.

 11.How can I pick up the visa stamp, if I am resident in the UK and the Iranian Consulate in London is not dealing with visas?

 You can have assistance with getting the visa stamped into your passport, whether you have obtained your visa permit through a visa service provider, or a different source.
 Currently finger prints are not required for UK passport holders in Germany.